bsmith96/Reaper-Scripts/README.md

 ### Create and name marker

-Creates a marker at the time when the script is triggered, which by default asks for user input to name it.
-Can be easily adapted to use a preset name, and can be easily triggered by midi.
+Creates a marker at the time when the script is triggered, which by default asks for user input to name it (like "shift+M"), but crucially, it can be easily adapted to use a preset name, and can be easily triggered by midi.

 One use case might be Qlab putting markers when certain cues are triggered and labelling them appropriately.

-### Create marker

-A streamlined version of the above, simply creates a marker named "".
-This script is largely redundant, as it is already an action in Reaper, but is presented anyway as a reduced version of the above.
+Simply create an action in Reaper – an edited copy of the script, imported into the actions menu – for each specific name (e.g. "START OF SHOW"), and set that to trigger on a certain event (e.g. a particular midi trigger).

 ----